 For the most part, the notes contained in this manual were developed as a teaching guide by the original case writer.
-In order to facilitate selection, preparation, and classroom preparation, we have standardized the teaching notes.
-The following format is used for all cases:
+To facilitate selection, preparation, and classroom preparation, we have standardized the teaching notes.
+The following format is used for the cases:

 Overview of the Case.
 This section provides a paragraph or two describing the case situation and setting.
-A quick scan of the overview will indicate the segment of the health care industry (hospital, nursing home, hospice, and so on) and the case orientation.
+A quick scan of the overview will indicate the segment of the health care industry (hospital, public health department, blood center, and so on) and the case orientation.

 Key Issues.
-The second heading in all of the teaching notes provides a numbered listing of the topics that are important in decision making for the organization and generally considered to be important points of coverage for student learning.
+The second heading in the teaching notes provides a numbered listing of the topics that are important in decision making for the organization and generally considered to be important points of coverage for student learning.